Home and water heating

 HomeFit

-HomeFit self-assessment is a straightforward way to check if a home is warm, dry, efficient and safe.
+HomeFit is a straightforward way to check if a home is warm, dry, efficient and safe.
 You can use it to check a home you’re looking to buy or rent, or if you want to know how you can improve your current home.
-It starts with a simple online check.
+It starts with a simple free online check.

 HomeFit was developed by the New Zealand Green Building Council and is proudly supported by ANZ.